olle/contessa/README.md

 Contessa is packaged as a fat-jar, and can be started by simply running it.
-The minimal required configuration is to set the `base-dir` property, which is required, and string won't be possible without it.
+The minimal required configuration is to set the `base-dir` property, which is required, and starting won't be possible without it.

 ```
   $ java -Dcontessa.base-dir=data/ -jar contessa.jar